 Honors Track.
-Students participating in the chemistry Honors sequence who have completed the following courses with a minimum cumulative GPA of 3.00: CHEM 145, CHEM 155 (10 credits); MATH 124 and MATH 125, or MATH 134 and MATH 135 (10 credits).
+Students participating in the chemistry Honors sequence who have completed the following courses with a minimum 3.00 cumulative GPA: CHEM 145, CHEM 155; MATH 124 and MATH 125, or MATH 134 and MATH 135

 Research Track.
 Students who have performed at least 6 credits of undergraduate research (CHEM 199, CHEM 299, or higher) and who provide a strong recommendation from faculty research adviser.
 Chemistry undergraduate research may be considered as well.

 Course requirements: CHEM 142, CHEM 152, CHEM 162 (or CHEM 145, CHEM 155, CHEM 165).
 BIOL 180; MATH 124, MATH 125 (or MATH 134, MATH 135)